Crypto and National Security: Finding Solutions to Illicit Finance Challenges

 Thursday, October 13 1:00 – 2:00 PM

-NSI will host its next event in our year-long series on crypto, as we continue to host thoughtful conversations around national security risks, coupled with a more holistic exploration of the potential for American leadership in crypto to support U.S. economic and national security policy.
-This event will focus on exploring key policy questions at the intersection of crypto and illicit finance.
-Key themes and questions we will explore at this event include:
+NSI hosted its next event in our year-long series on crypto, as we continue to host thoughtful conversations around national security risks, coupled with a more holistic exploration of the potential for American leadership in crypto to support U.S. economic and national security policy.
+This event focused on exploring key policy questions at the intersection of crypto and illicit finance.
+Key themes and questions we explored at this event included:

 - The aftermath of the Tornado Cash sanctions and what they mean for industry, as well as future sanction determinations by OFAC;

 - The future role of sanctions as a tool for statecraft in an era of digital money;

 - The underlying friction between Bank Secrecy Act compliance and crypto’s ethos of decentralization; and

 - How should the U.S. regulate unhosted wallets?